signature-opensource/CK-StObj/CK.Poco.Json/README.md

 public static T?
 JsonDeserialize<T>( this IPocoFactory<T> @this, string s, PocoJsonSerializerOptions? options = null ) where T : class, IPoco {}
 ```

-And when the type is not known (most common use), three extension methods exist on the `PocoDirectory`:
+And when the type is not known (most common usage), three extension methods exist on the `PocoDirectory`:

 ```csharp
 /// <summary>